frank-sc/F3F-Tool-V1/docs/F3F-Tool Manual.md

 ## 1.3.
 Requirements
 - Newest generation GPS-Sensor must be placed in the glider, needed telemetry values are: **latitude, longitude, speed**
 - If the sensor allows, not needed telemetry values should be disabled to speed up the telemetry transfer to transmitter.
 Also the usage of telemetry values from other sensors or from the receiver should be reduced.
 - Please use the newest Firmware for your Jeti-transmitter.
-This tool was developed and tested with Firmware 5.06 LUA, older Versions may cause problems.
+This tool was developed and tested with **firmware 5.06 LUA from May 26 2021**, older Versions may cause problems.

 Special requirements for 'Generation 1' - transmitters with monochrome display:
 - the newest LUA-enabled firmware must be installed on the transmitter (check: **'System / Info / Version'** – must end with 'LUA')